NoamNC/ping-pong-beeper/Implementation_Summary.md

 ### 🧠 Design Philosophy

-The goal was to build a robust, Dockerized real-time system using Redis Streams and WebSockets.
+The goal was to build a robust, Dockerized real-time system using Redis Streams and **Server-Sent Events (SSE)**.
 The system is modular, maintainable, and easy to run locally using Docker Compose.

 ---